silx-kit/pyFAI/doc/source/geometry.rst

+:Author: Jérôme Kieffer
+:Date: 31/05/2016
+:Keywords: generic description of the geometry
+:Target: General audiance

 PyFAI uses a 6-parameter geometry definition similar, while not rigorously identical to SPD:
 One distance, 2 coordinates to define the point of normal incidence and 3 rotations around the main axis; these parameters are saved in text files usually with the *.poni* extension.
+In addition, the *poni-file* may contain the wavelength and the detector definition.

 Image representation in Python
 ------------------------------